cipitips/event-sorcerer/README.md

 EventSorcerer is an event type definition compiler and runtime for event driven systems.

-## Dictionary

-Agent
-Message (receive, dispatch)

-## Handlers

-A handler is a process (such as a microservice, or a class instance) that consumes and produces various types of events, commands and alerts.

-There are four handler types: aggregate, process manager, event listener and service.

-An aggregate is a stateful handler that receives commands and emits events and alerts in response.

-An event listener is a stateless handler that notices events emitted by other handlers and emits commands in response.

-A process managers combines both aggregate and event listener.
-This can be treated as a state machine.

-A service is a handler that's implementation is arbitrary.
-Service can optionally receive commands and emit events.
-Service should be used when events sourcing isn't the best implementation.

 ## Messages

+Message is a central part of the event driven system.
+Messages come in several flavors:

+- **Commands** describe what should be done.

+- **Events** describe a fact of the system state change.

+- **Alerts** describe a non-essential facts that didn't affect the system state.
+These can be used for errors or telemetry.

-Events describe changes in the handler state.
-The handler state can be restored from the sequence of events.
+Most of the time, system agent would receive a command and respond with an event.
+While commands and alerts are ephemeral (they shouldn't be persisted), events must be persisted, so system state can be reproduced from the sequence of events.

-Alerts describe incidents that happened inside the handler, for example runtime errors.
-Alerts should not be persisted and can be used for telemetry.

-Commands tell the handler what should be done.
-The handler can emit events and alerts in response to commands.

-Process managers and event listeners can adopt events from other handlers and emit their own commands or commands adopted from other handlers in response to these adopted events.
+## Agents

+An agent consumes and produces various types of messages.

+There are five agent types:

+- **Aggregate** is a stateful projection of events that can be altered with commands.

+- **Event Listener** is a stateless agent that captures events that were dispatched by other agents and produces commands.

+- **Process Manager** is a hybrid of Aggregate and Event Listener.
+It has state and also can capture events from other agents.

+- **Service** is an agent that uses commands and events for communication but has an arbitrary internal implementation.
+  For example, this agent type can be used to implement cron, or an adapter to non-event oriented storage.

+- **Monitor** is the only agent type that can capture alerts dispatched by other agents.
+Since alerts are ephemeral monitor agent may implement telemetry or other functions that aren't business-related.

+A single business unit of your system (a microservice or a process) may implement multiple agents that work in scope of a bounding context.